Typography

 Examples of more refined typography

-The primary typefaces listed below are accessible to KU communicators, staff, and faculty through our license with Adobe Creative Cloud.
-These fonts closely match the forms of our premium typeface selections.
+The primary typefaces listed below are available to KU communicators, staff, and faculty through our license with Adobe Creative Cloud.
+These fonts closely match our premium typeface selections but are easier to access and use if you aren’t a professional designer.

 Freight Pro